liamli99/React/Tutorial.md

    After rendering (calling) your components, React will modify the DOM tree.
 React only changes the DOM if there’s a difference between renders!
    1. For the initial render: React will use the `appendChild()` DOM API to put all the DOM nodes it has created on screen.
    2. For the re-renders: React will apply the minimal necessary operations (calculated while rendering!) to make the DOM match the latest rendering output.

+When to trigger re-renders:
+1. When the component's state or props is updated.
+2. When the parent component is re-rendered.

 ## Component